Adiabatic quantum imaginary time evolution: Formalism

 However, this naive scheme has some potential problems.
 One set is analogous to that encountered in the original quantum imaginary time evolution scheme, namely, the time evolution of $\tilde{H}$ renders it nonlocal (both geometrically and in terms of the lengths of the Pauli strings in $\tilde{H}$) and increasingly complicated.
-For example, even if $H = \sum_\alpha h_\alpha$ and $\tilde H = \sum_\beta \tilde h_\beta$ are geometrically local, the time derivative introduces geometrically nonlocal terms like $h_\alpha \tilde{h}_\beta$, and the number of such terms grows exponentially with time.
-This renders both the classical determination of $\tilde{H}(\tau)$, and the quantum implementation of state evolution under $\tilde{H}(\tau)$ inefficient.
+For example, even if $H = \sum_\alpha h_\alpha$ and $\tilde H = \sum_\beta \tilde h_\beta$ are geometrically local, the time derivative introduces geometrically nonlocal terms like $h_\alpha \tilde{h}_\beta$, and the number of such terms grows exponentially with time (the exponent in the rate of increase of Pauli strings with significant coefficients depends on the details of $h_\alpha$) up till the maximum number of $4^L$ where $L$ is the size of the lattice.
+This renders both the classical determination of $\tilde{H}(\tau)$, and the quantum implementation of state evolution under $\tilde{H}(\tau)$ inefficient for large $\tau$.